nicbeuc/website/src/projects/rchiara.md

 ## Outcomes

-After two months of work, we shipped a fully customized Shopify theme that was built on the foundations of cohesive design, an elevated shopping experience, and a content management system that was developed with the future in mind.
-Not only did we completely revamp the store, but we also developed a set of docs that the client could easily refer to when making changes to the store post-launch, with the goal of reducing the need to go through our development team first for the more trivial updates and giving the power of content back to the client.
+After two months of work, we shipped a fully customized Shopify theme that was built on the foundations of cohesive design, an elevated shopping experience, and a future-proof content management setup.
+Not only did we completely revamp the store, but we also developed a set of docs that the client could easily refer to when making changes to the store post-launch.
+This ultimately reduced the frequency of needing to get in touch with our development team for the more trivial updates across the site, giving the power of content back to the client.

-Looking back two months after we launched the new theme, we were pleased to find that the store had improved on three key metrics when compared to the final two-month period sporting the old theme:
+Two months after launching the new theme, we were pleased to see improvements in three key metrics compared to the last two months with the old theme:

 <MetricsWrapper>
   <Metric name="Total Sales" delta={49} />